mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 ## Deploy your PDS

 See the [deployment guide](guides/DEPLOY.md) for instructions on how to deploy a Bluesky PDS using this CDK template.

+Also see the [cost guide](guides/COST.md) to get a rough idea on the cost for self-hosting a PDS using this CDK template, as well as other options for self-hosting on AWS.

 ## Security